Vision NZ: 2020 election campaign

 Vision submitted a party list of five people for the 2020 general election, tied for the shortest list with the Heartland Party.
 All five also contested electorates, including Hannah Tamaki in the electorate of Waiariki.

-By the end of September 2020, Vision NZ had only registered in one Colmar Brunton poll, receiving 0.1% of support in its May 2020 poll.
+By September 2020, Vision NZ had only registered in one Colmar Brunton poll, receiving 0.1% of support in its May 2020 poll.
 In all other polls it had not registered any support.
-An electorate poll for the Waiariki seat conducted towards the end of September 2020 showed that Vision NZ's leader, Hannah Tamaki, was only polling at 2%, compared to her fellow candidates Tāmati Coffey (38%) and Rawiri Waititi (26%).
+An electorate poll for the Waiariki seat conducted in September 2020 showed that Vision NZ's leader, Hannah Tamaki, was only polling at 2%, compared to Labour's Tāmati Coffey at 38% and the Māori Party's Rawiri Waititi at 26%.

 Vision New Zealand received 4,236 party votes at the 2020 election, or 0.1%.
-Hannah Tamaki secured 1,171 electorate votes in Waiariki (4% of the electorate vote), coming third behind the Māori Party's Rawiri Waititi and Labour's Tāmati Coffey.
-The party won no seats, but Hannah Tamaki claimed after the election that her goal had always been to unseat Labour's candidate Coffey from the Waiariki electorate, and since that seat was won by Waititi, the party had achieved that goal.
+Hannah Tamaki received 1,171 electorate votes in Waiariki (4% of the electorate vote), coming third behind Rawiri Waititi and Tāmati Coffey.
+Vision NZ won no seats, but Hannah Tamaki claimed after the election that her goal had always been to unseat Labour's candidate Coffey from the Waiariki electorate, and since that seat was won by Waititi, the party had achieved that goal.

+Alliance with Freedoms New Zealand and 2023 campaign

+During the occupation of Parliament in August 2022, Brian Tamaki announced the creation of a new political party, Freedoms New Zealand.
+Vision NZ was announced at the same time to be involved with the party, and Vision has since been officially registered as a component party of Freedoms NZ.

+On 31 May Vision NZ, in conjunction with other parties associated with Freedoms NZ, sought a judicial review of the Electoral Commission's broadcasting funding decision.
+The commission had allocated broadcasting funds to Freedoms NZ collectively rather than as individual political parties.
+Vision NZ and the other plaintiffs argued that the Broadcasting Act 1989 did not clearly define what was a "group of parties" and that the Electoral Commission had not published a clear criteria for how their parties had joined forces.
+The New Zealand High Court dismissed the plaintiffs' claims.

+On 13 July 2023, Hannah Tamaki announced that Vision NZ would be contesting all seven Māori electorates during the 2023 New Zealand general election as part of the Freedom NZ coalition.
+Tamaki stood as the party's candidate in the Tāmaki Makaurau electorate.

+Final results from the 2023 New Zealand general election showed that Freedoms New Zealand received 0.33% of the party vote and did not win any electorate seats, meaning it will not enter parliament.
+Hannah Tamaki came last of five candidates in the Tāmaki Makaurau electorate, with 829 votes compared to the winning Te Pāti Māori candidate Takutai Tarsh Kemp's 10,050 votes.